 How energy efficient your drapes are can also depend on the fabric you choose.
 Thicker fabrics will provide more insulation.
 Colors that are more medium tone will also absorb light streaming in from outside.
 If you want more insulation, you can layer your draperies or add a thermal or white-plastic backing.
 Combining a drape with a white-plastic backing can reduce heat gains in the summer by over 30%.
 In the winter, draperies can even reduce heat loss up to 10%, keeping warm air inside.
 Therefore, draperies are not just a beautiful compliment to your home.
 They also save you some bucks when it comes to your energy bill.

-brown shutter in a living room in st louis mo
+Brown shutters in a living room in st louis mo

 Shutters